Common Challenges in SaaS Management and How to Overcome Them

 The Challenge:

-Switching SaaS providers can be difficult due to proprietary data formats, lack of export options, or high migration costs.
-This can leave businesses stuck with a tool that no longer meets their needs.
+Switching SaaS providers can be difficult due to data migration challenges, contract terms, or the time and effort required to onboard a new tool.
+This can leave businesses feeling “locked in” to a specific vendor, even if the tool no longer meets their needs.

 How to Overcome It: